This topic has been up for debate for what seems like ages. But, the question still remains:

-Most scientists disagree about the relationship between artificial sweeteners, cancers, and other diseases such as chronic fatigue syndrome, Parkinson’s disease, Alzheimer’s disease, Multiple Sclerosis, Autism, and Systemic Lupus.
-All of these conditions have been subjectively related to the consumption of artificial sweeteners.
-But we don’t have enough data to prove that artificial sweeteners are the main cause.
+Most scientists disagree about the relationship between artificial sweeteners, cancers, and other diseases.
+Diseases such as chronic fatigue syndrome, Parkinson’s disease, Alzheimer’s disease, Multiple Sclerosis, Autism, and Systemic Lupus.
+All of these conditions have been personally related to the use of artificial sweeteners.
+But we don’t have enough data to prove that they are the main cause.

 My biggest issue with artificial sweeteners is just that.
-They’re artificial.
+They are artificial.

-Consuming something that isn’t made by nature means your body has to deal with it in a different way.
+When you use something that isn’t made by nature, it means your body has to deal with it in a different way.

 For many years, I suspected that artificial sweeteners actually change the way the body deals with its glucose metabolism.
-This is because anytime you eat something sweet (whether it’s real sugar or artificial) the receptors on your tongue tell your hypothalamus that you’re going to be getting sugar.
+This is because anytime you eat something sweet (whether it’s real sugar or artificial) the receptors on your tongue tell your hypothalamus that you’re going to get sugar.
 The hypothalamus then prepares to receive glucose.
-However, when you consume an artificial sweetener but don’t actually consume the calories, your body releases stored sugar in order to feed your hypothalamus.
+However, when you use an artificial sweetener but don’t actually consume the calories, your body will release stored sugar in order to feed your hypothalamus.

 Do artificial sweeteners help with weight loss?

-After observing many people consume diet beverages, I suspect that artificial sweeteners don’t really help you with weight loss.
-They may in the beginning if you are replacing real calories with negative calories.
+After observing many people drink diet beverages, I suspect that artificial sweeteners don’t really help you with weight loss.
+They may in the beginning if you replace real calories with negative calories.
 But it really doesn’t help you in the long run.
-This is because artificial sweeteners increase the occurrence of insulin resistance, which contributes to body fat storage and obesity.
+This is because artificial sweeteners increase the event of insulin resistance.
+Which contributes to body fat storage and obesity.

-Studies have found that when you give someone a drink that is either artificially or naturally sweetened, the rise in insulin and glucose in their blood ends up the same.
-When you keep teasing your hypothalamus with artificial sweeteners, it has to keep triggering the release of stored sugar.
-Eventually, you will become insensitive to the high levels of insulin floating around in your blood and have more and more trouble losing weight.
+Studies have found that when you give someone a drink that is either artificially or naturally sweetened, you should measure their blood.
+As a result, the rise in insulin and glucose ends up the same.
+When you continue to tease your hypothalamus with artificial sweeteners, it has to let go of stored sugar in order to fuel its response.
+Eventually, you will become insensitive to the high levels of insulin that float around.
+You will also have more and more trouble with weight loss.

-Children who consume artificial sweeteners are more likely to have issues with obesity and lipid metabolism, as well as insulin sensitivity.
+Children who use artificial sweeteners are more likely to have issues with obesity and lipid metabolism.
+As well as insulin sensitivity.

-Research has found that children who consume artificial sweeteners before a meal will still consume the same amount of calories.
+Research has found that children who use artificial sweeteners before a meal will still consume the same amount of calories.
 They make up for the lack of calories from the artificial sweetener.

-In fact, when you use artificial sweeteners you’ll have decreased sensitivity to the sweetness.
+In fact, when you use artificial sweeteners you will decrease your sensitivity to the sweetness.
 This indicates insulin resistance.